-engaging in fruitful activities and contributing to their success.
-IFRS ST emphasises the importance of sustainability-related disclosures, which for our stakeholders, ensuring long-term sustainability and striving for success for the entire STADIO Community.
+In line with IFRS S1, we are dedicated to generating value for all stakeholders by understanding their needs, nurturing relationships, engaging in fruitful activities and contributing to their success.
+IFRS S1 emphasises the importance of sustainability-related disclosures, which help ensure transparency and accountability in our practices.
+By adhering to these standards, we utilise our capitals to create and safeguard value for our stakeholders, ensuring long-term sustainability and striving for success for the entire STADIO Community.